 The time required for the wet bulb to reach a steady reading after the sleeve is wetted depends on the ventilation rate and the actual wet-bulb temperature.
 An unventilated thermometer usually requires from 15 to 45 min, while an aspirated thermometer will require a much shorter period.
 It is essential that the formation of a new ice film on the bulb be made at an appropriate time.
 If hourly observations are being made with a simple psychrometer, it will usually be preferable to form a new coating of ice just after each observation.
 If the observations are made at longer intervals, the observer should visit the screen sufficiently in advance of each observation to form a new ice film on the bulb.

-The evaporation of an ice film be prevented or slowed by enclosing the wet bulb in a small glass tube, or by stopping the ventilation inlet of the wet bulb between .
+The evaporation of an ice film between readings can be prevented or slowed by enclosing the wet bulb in a small glass tube, or by stopping the ventilation inlet of the wet bulb between periods of measurement.
+If so the wet-bulb temperature will not be accurate during these interventions.
 (Note that the latter course should not be taken if the circumstances are such that the ventilating fan would overheat.)

 The effect of supercooled water on the wet bulb may be dealt with in two ways:

-(a) By using different ables when the wet bulb is coated with ice and with supercooled water, respectively.
-To find out which table should be used, the wet bulb should be touched with a snow crystal, a pencil or other object, just after each observation is completed.
+(a) By using different formulae or tables when the wet bulb is coated with ice and with supercooled water, respectively.
+To find out which table should be used, the wet bulb should be touched with a snow crystal, a pencil, needle, or other object, just after each observation is completed.
+Degree of gloss on the surface of the wet-bulb is also useful to check if the wet-bulb is frozen.
 If the temperature rises towards 0 °C, and then commences to fall again, it can be assumed that the water on the wet bulb was supercooled at the time of the observation;

-(b) By using a table appropriate for an ice-covered wet bulb and inducing the freezing of supercooled water in the same way as for method (a).
+(b) By using a formula or table appropriate for an ice-covered wet bulb, and inducing the freezing of supercooled water in the same way as for method (a).
 In order to save time and to ensure that the wet bulb is ice-covered, the observer should make a point of initiating the freezing of the water at each observation as soon as possible after moistening the bulb.
 From the behaviour of the wetted thermometer at the freezing point it may usually be determined whether the bulb is covered by ice or by supercooled water.
 The recommended procedure, however, is to initiate the freezing of the water at each observation when the wet-bulb temperature is assumed to be below 0 °C, regardless of whether the behaviour of the thermometer after moistening has been observed or not.

 Although the first method is usually the quickest, it requires two tables and this may cause some confusion.